 For each M2M Service User, these restrictions could be added as attributes of the corresponding Service Subscribed User Profile.
 The <serviceSubscribedUserProfile> resource contains user profile information for a given M2M Service User such as its M2M-User-ID.
 Each M2M Service User could be assigned a different set of restrictions based on the attributes as mentioned below:

+Note, a Hosting CSE can ensure restrictions defined by a Service Subscribed User Profile are kept consistent with restrictions defined by the M2M Service Subscription Profile associated with the User such that the restrictions defined by the M2M Service Subscription Profile are enforced across all the users.